brette-0/nesbrette/docs/modules/math/Add.md

 When width is left unspecified, the macro will call a "get width" function that fetches the either constant or variable width before leaking into the main addition process.
 Please note that the function itself is *always* V-Width, simply the 'default' width can be changed if set to an address in place of a constant.

+Use of `big` will enable "big endian" mode, in order to track index changes when scaling each byte.
+It should be noted that this introduces a new complexity in which optimisation freaks will need to concern themselves over. `inline big` operations will perform a logical compare each time unless `unroll` is set, this differs from non-`inline` calls in which if a `bitwidth` is specified - that bit will be specified *before* call and written to `ADDRESSES_ADD_WIDTH`.
+All in all, little endian is faster and smaller.
 # `add_vptr_retarget_out`

 `add_vpr_retarget_out add_vptr player_score`